Day 2 | Friday, October 13

 Art historical studies of Chola Nataraja images since Coomaraswamy’s time have had to reckon with this complex inheritance while carving out new paths of inquiry.
 Meanwhile, the popular circulation of Nataraja that Coomaraswamy set in motion continues along a separate trajectory.
 Just after the 100th anniversary of “The Dance of Shiva,” this paper looks back to the historical and intellectual setting of one of South Asian art history’s iconic texts and asks what we can learn from it today.

 “Whose Legacy?
-Stella Bloch’s Contribution to Collecting and Interpreting South East Asian Drama”—Antonia Behan (Bard Graduate Center)
+Ethel Mairet and Stella Bloch as Collaborators in Collecting and Research”—Antonia Behan (Bard Graduate Center)

 This paper addresses the topic of Coomaraswamy’s legacy by questioning it as his alone.
 Coomaraswamy’s wives were scholars in their own right, and collaborators in his work.
 This paper seeks to recover their now-forgotten legacies in the study of South Asian art, and understand their work within the framework of the creative partnership.
 Focusing on Coomaraswamy’s collections at the Boston MFA, almost one third of which are textiles, this paper will examine the contributions of Ethel Partridge (later, Mairet) and Stella Bloch.
 Mairet’s notebooks and photography formed the basis of Coomaraswamy’s Medieval Sinhalese Art, and her scholarship on embroidery will shed light on some forgotten Sri Lankan pieces in the collection.
 The two also shared a deeper commitment to theories of craft and making, which Mairet continued in her own work as an influential textile historian and weaver.
 It was the theory of dance and drama, on which he worked with Stella Bloch, with whom he traveled to South East Asia 1920–21, collecting textiles for the museum while she studied dance at the Javanese court.
 Setting Coomaraswamy’s work in historical context will motivate an examination of concepts of making and performance and their relationship to early twentieth century artistic movements.